 Candidasa and Amed

 Candidasa is located on Bali’s east coast and is made up of several small villages.
-The area is a good alternative for those looking to stay in a quieter location that still has supporting tourist infrastructure.
+The area is a good alternative for families looking to stay in a quieter location that still has supporting tourist infrastructure.

 There are several nice hotels, restaurants and shops in town.
 Candidasa is only a short drive from the stunning white sand beach of Pasir Putih and the water temple at Tirta Gangga.